allanli608/automatic-pii-detection-paper/README.md

 - our actual train function is train.py
 - data preprocessing utils & synthesis scripts goes under data_utils/

+currently our stuff is just unet related stuff, but you baiscally just change the code to fit what we actually want to do.

 setup:
 run the following commands in a terminal:
 1. `python -m venv venv`